jovotech/learn-jovo/news/2020-02-25-jovo-v3/README.md

 > Learn more in the Jovo Docs: [Twilio Autopilot Platform](https://www.jovo.tech/docs/twilio-autopilot).

-Jovo now supports Twilio Autopilot, a powerful service by Google that lets you deploy assistants to various platforms, including the phone.
+Jovo now supports Twilio Autopilot, a powerful service by Twilio that lets you deploy assistants to various platforms, including the phone.

 ```js
 // @language=javascript